HebaFathy/Create-Image-Classifier/README.md

 The project is broken down into multiple steps:

-1- Loaded and preprocess the image dataset
+1- Loaded and preprocessed the image dataset

 2- Trained the image classifier on your dataset